Battle of Fulford: Aftermath

 It has been estimated that at Fulford the Norwegians had about 10,000 troops, of whom 6,000 were deployed in the battle, and the defenders 5,000.
 During the battle, casualties were heavy on both sides.
 Some estimates claim 15% dead giving a total of 1,650 (based on 11,000 troops being deployed in the battle).
 From all accounts, it is clear that the mobilised power of Mercia and Northumbria was cut to pieces at Fulford.

 Because of the defeat at Fulford, King Harold II had to force-march his troops 190 mi, from London to York.
 He did this within a week of Fulford and managed to surprise the Viking army and defeat them at the Battle of Stamford Bridge.
 In the meantime William, Duke of Normandy, had landed his army in Sussex on the south coast.
 Harold marched his army back down to the south coast where he met William's army, at a place now called Battle just outside Hastings.
 It is probable that Harold's intention was to repeat his success at Stamford Bridge by catching Duke William unawares.
-The Anglo-Norman chronicler Florence of Worcester commented that although the king (Harold) was aware that some of the bravest men in England had fallen in two recent battles and that half of his troops were not assembled, he did not hesitate to meet the enemy in Sussex.
-It is likely that the engagements at Fulford and at the Battle of Stamford Bridge, fought within a week of each other, seriously affected Harold's strength at the Battle of Hastings some three weeks later.
-There is no doubt that if Harold had not been diverted by the battles in the north, then he would have been better prepared to fight William at Hastings and the result might have been different.
+The Anglo-Norman chronicler Florence of Worcester commented that although the king was aware that some of the bravest men in England had fallen in two recent battles and that half of his troops were not assembled, he did not hesitate to meet the enemy in Sussex.
+It is likely that the engagements at Fulford and at the Battle of Stamford Bridge, fought within a week of each other, seriously affected Harold's strength at the Battle of Hastings some three weeks later and may have contributed to his defeat.